 Table 1.
-Summary statistics of all samples in the HAFL dataset, in this study also referred to as the local dataset, and the BDM and NABO datasets.
+Summary statistics of all samples in the HAFL data set, which is, in this study, also referred to as the local data set, and the BDM and NABO data sets.
 The latter two together constitute the current Swiss SSL, which contains carbon reference measurements from 4295 samples from 1150 different locations (Baumann et al., 2021).
+Q1 and Q3 refer to the first and third quartiles, respectively.

-Dataset Туре Locations Samples (n) Total carbon [%] Charmana Min.
-1st Qu.
-Median Mean 3rd Qu.
-Max.
-Skewness HAFL Local 26 116 1.41 11.73 25.45 24.76 35.17 52.23 0.14 BDM Swiss SSL 1079 3723 0.12 2.73 4.15 5.49 6.48 58.34 4.04 NABO Swiss SSL 71 572 1.12 1.97 3.260 3.97 4.70 27.32 3.84
+Data set Туре Locations Samples (n) Total carbon (%) Skewness Min Q1 Median Mean Q3 Max HAFL Local 26 116 1.41 11.73 25.45 24.76 35.17 52.23 0.14 BDM Swiss SSL 1079 3723 0.12 2.73 4.15 5.49 6.48 58.34 4.04 NABO Swiss SSL 71 572 1.12 1.97 3.260 3.97 4.70 27.32 3.84 ences (HAFL), which was set up using a purposive sampling design to specifically study drained peatlands and organic soils.
+This local HAFL data set (n = 116) contains soil samples from between 0 and 2 m depth from a range of natural and disturbed Histosols from 26 different locations in the Seeland and St. Galler Rheintal regions of Switzerland (Fig. 1 and Table 1; IUSS Working Group WRB, 2014).
+These samples originate from either undisturbed and waterlogged organic horizons, mineralized organic horizons under agricultural use, horizons with sandy or calcareous substrate material or horizons containing a mixture of these characteristics.

-2.2 Mid-IR Soil Spectroscopy Measurements and Pre-Processing
+2.2 Mid-IR soil spectroscopy measurements and preprocessing

-All samples were dried, sieved (< 2 mm) and finely ground using a ball-mill to maximize the signal to noise ratio (Guillou et al., 2015).
-The samples were measured with a VERTEX 70® FT-IR Spectrometer with a High Throughput Screening Extension (HTS-XT) from Bruker Optics (Massachusetts, USA).
+All samples were dried, sieved (< 2 mm) and finely ground using a ball mill to maximize the signal-to-noise ratio (Guillou et al., 2015).
+The samples were measured with a VER-TEX 70 Fourier-transform infrared (FTIR) spectrometer with a high throughput screening extension (HTS-XT) from Bruker (Massachusetts, USA).
 We used a spectral range of 7500 to 600 cm-1 and a spectral resolution of 2 cm-1 so that each spectrum comprised of reflectance values at 6901 wavelengths.
-On each 24-well plate, a fixed gold panel as the reflectance background, three NABO standards and two subsamples of 10 different samples were measured using the HTS-XT extension.
-This means that ten samples with two different measurements were analyzed per plate, maximizing the signal-to-noise ratio by averaging the two measurements.
+On each 24-well plate, there is a fixed gold panel as the reflectance background, and three NABO standards and two subsamples of 10 different samples were measured using the HTS-XT extension.
+This means that 10 samples with two different measurements were analyzed per plate, maximizing the signal-to-noise ratio by averaging the two measurements.
 Reflectance spectra were transformed to apparent absorbance and recorded as such.
-OPUS® software was used for correcting atmospheric water and CO2.
+OPUS software was used for correcting atmospheric water and CO2.

-We tested several pre-processing steps in order to increase the information content for modelling and reduce collinearity between consecutive wavelengths.
-We tested using a Savitzky-Golay (SG) filter with first and second derivative as well as a first, second and third order polynomial (Savitzky and Golay, 1964).
-The window size (resolution) of 35 variables ( $70 \text{ cm}^{-1}$ ) was kept constant.
-Instead, we tested different resolutions by selecting either all variables, every 4th or every 8th variable to reduce collinearity and redundancy among predictors.
-The combination of pre-processing steps used for all final modelling approaches was chosen that resulted in the lowest RMSE across the cross-validated calibration (see section 2.4 below).
+We tested several preprocessing steps in order to increase the information content for modeling and to reduce the collinearity between consecutive wavelengths.
+We tested using a Savitzky-Golay (SG) filter with a first and second derivative, as well as a first-, second- and third-order polynomial (Savitzky and Golay, 1964).
+The window size (resolution) of 35 variables (70 cm^{-1}) was kept constant.
+Instead, we tested different resolutions by selecting either all variables, every fourth or every eighth variable to reduce collinearity and redundancy among predictors.
+The combination of preprocessing steps used for all final modeling approaches was chosen that resulted in the lowest root mean squared error (RMSE) across the cross-validated calibration (see Sect.
+2.4 below).

-We used the simplerspec package for the R statistical language for reading spectra and metadata from Bruker OPUS® binary files into a R list, gathering spectra into a list column data structure, resampling spectra to new wavenumber intervals, averaging spectra of replicate scans and pre-processing the raw spectra with the parameters described above (Baumann, 2020).
+We used the simplerspec package for the R statistical language for reading spectra and metadata from Bruker OPUS binary files into a R list, gathering spectra into a data structure of a list, resampling spectra to new wavenumber intervals, averaging spectra of replicate scans and preprocessing the raw spectra with the parameters described above (Baumann, 2020).

-2.3 Reference Chemical Analysis
+2.3 Reference chemical analysis